Conversion Optimization 7 min read

 I’m not here to deliver the bad news.
 I know you have the best foot forward at the first step of your checkout page.
 But (cover your ears if you’re tired of hearing this!) a lot of drop-offs happen at the checkout funnel.

-There are many reasons why conversion does not happen.
+There are many reasons why increasing your targeted conversion is difficult.
 More often than not, these are due to frictions that prolong or hinder the sales process to complete.
-A non-functioning sign-up form, checkout button, difficult requirement to obtain or any UI that interferes with users to finish an action or transaction in your website is categorically a friction.
+A non-functioning sign-up form, checkout button, difficult requirement to obtain or any UI that interferes with users to finish an action or transaction in your website is categorically under friction.
 Ah yes, you need to include those confusing copies as well.

-It is imperative that superb usability must be a prerequisite when doing any lead generation campaign or conversion optimization.
-Do test well every aspect of your landing pages to include clarity of information and call to action.
+It is imperative that superb user experience design must be a prerequisite when doing any lead generation campaign or conversion optimization.
+Improve your CRO program by testing every aspect of your landing pages.
+Make sure to include clarity of information and call to action.

 1. Establish your lead management process